 Canadian Academic English Language Assessment (CAEL).
 A minimum overall score of 60 is required.
 An official test score report sent from the testing agency directly to the Faculty of Graduate and Postdoctoral Studies is required.
 Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 Canadian English Language Proficiency Index Program (CELPIP).
 A minimum score of 4L for each component of the academic (not general) test is required.
 An official test score report sent from the testing agency directly to the Faculty of Graduate and Postdoctoral Studies is required.
 Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 Michigan English Language Assessment Battery (MELAB).
 A minimum overall MELAB score of 81 is required.
-An official test score report sent from the testing agency directly to the Vancouver School of Economics is required.
+An official test score report sent from the testing agency directly to the Faculty of Graduate and Postdoctoral Studies is required.
+Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 Alternative English Language Proficiency Test.
 The GCE “A” level English exam with a standing of at least “B”.
-The applicant must arrange to forward a copy of their official score report to our School directly from Cambridge International Examinations.
+The applicant must arrange to forward a copy of their official score report to the Faculty of Graduate and Postdoctoral Studies directly from Cambridge International Examinations.
+Please click here for more information on how to submit official academic documents to the Faculty of Graduate and Postdoctoral Studies.

 The GRE (General) is required for all applicants except those graduating from a Canadian university.
 The GRE is optional for applicants graduating from Canadian universities.

 We expect applicants to have a minimum score of 160 in the Quantitative section, and at least 3.5 in the Analytical Writing section.

-The GRE must have been written in the last 2 years.
+The GRE must have been written in the last five years.
 Score reports that are more than five years old are not accepted.
 Please request for submission of your test scores to be sent to UBC.
 The UBC institution code is 0965.